danoruo1/DOE-AI-Research/README.md

 ## Methodology
-#### I chose BERT as the LLM.
-Being an encoder-only model, it generates embeddings from the input (image, files,etc), which can then be passed through a classification layer to produce the final label.
-This architecture is ideal for my task, since the objective is classification rather than text generation.
-The embeddings are the numerical representation of the input, which allows the model to process the information.

-- ### Step 0: Import Dataset, using mappings.json put them in the correct place.

-- ### Step 1: Encode the inputs
-### We put the fragments into a format that the LLM can understand.
-(Ex Compessed-WEBP.dat -> [1, 3, 4, 5])

-- ### Step 2: Train the model
-### We must train the model to pr
+#### I chose GPT4.0 as the LLM.
+Being an encoder-only model, it excels with NLP tasks as well as generating texts to caption images.
+I plan to prompt it for binary classification providing a 1 - Legacy or 0 - Modern.

 #### For the RL task, I choose a Deep Q Network